-Where the plan involves group or 1-to-1 teaching away from the main class or subject teacher, they still retain responsibility for the pupil.
+Where the plan involves group or one-to-one teaching away from the main class or subject teacher, they still retain responsibility for the pupil.
 They will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.

-The SENCO will support the teacher in further assessing the pupil's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively.
+The SENCO will support the teacher in further assessing the pupil's particular strengths and weaknesses, in identifying barriers and advising on how to implement support effectively.